 Allison’s Stage 2C Colorectal Cancer Story

 Allison shares her stage 2C colorectal cancer story, which began when she was diagnosed at just 32 years old.
-She details undergoing treatment, from concurrent radiation and oral chemo, a colectomy, chemotherapy, and surgery.
+She details undergoing treatment, concurrent radiation and oral chemo, a colectomy, chemotherapy, and surgery.

-In her story, Allison, who’s now a colorectal cancer patient advocate, also highlights the quality of life issues that impacted her most, including managing the issue of fertility preservation, the impact of the cancer diagnosis on her relationships, and finding her cancer community.
+In her story, Allison, who’s now a colorectal cancer patient advocate, also highlights the quality-of-life issues that impacted her most, including managing the issue of fertility preservation, the impact of the cancer diagnosis on her relationships, and finding her cancer community.

 - Name: Allison R.